upros/ATLS/draft-friel-tls-atls.md

 ID maps to the CID provided by the server in the ServerHello and the server's OSCORE Sender ID maps to the CID provided by the client in the ClientHello.

-The negotiation mechanism follows the procedure used in {{?I-D.ietf-tls-dtls-connection-id}}
+The negotiation mechanism follows the procedure used in {{I-D.ietf-tls-dtls-connection-id}}
 with the exception that the negotiated CIDs agreed with the "oscore_connection_id" extension is only used with OSCORE and does not impact the record layer format of the DTLS/TLS payloads nor the MAC calculation used by DTLS/TLS.
 As such, this extension can be used with